 11.0° S, 76.1° W (Please scroll down to end of page for more information.)

 Project Start and End

 - workshop done: 15-17 June, 2011 in Tarma, Peru

 - Donald T. Rodbell, Union College, Department of Geology

-- Mark B. Abbott, University of Pittsburgh, Department of Geology and Planetary Sciences
+- Mark B. Abbott, University of Pittsburg, Department of Geology and Planetary Sciences

 - Pedro Miguel Tapia Ormeño, Universidad Peruana Cayetano Heredia, Departamento de Ciencias Biologicas y Fisiologicas

 Carbonate Lakes, D18O, ICDP-2012/02, JUNIN, Lake Drilling, Lake Junin, Peru, South America, Tropical Climate Change

 For contact information about the ICDP members please select the first letter of the name from the list below.

 To see the full information or update your personal data you must login first.